 While higher education is certainly the right choice for some people, college isn’t the right path for everyone… and that’s okay!
-You don’t need a university degree (and tens of thousands of dollars’ worth of student loans) to get the skills and certifications necessary to jumpstart a fulfilling career with good pay and benefits.
+You don’t need a university degree to get the skills and certifications necessary to jumpstart a fulfilling career with good pay and benefits.
 In fact, many times you can learn job-ready skills for industries like digital marketing, content publishing, IT, and much more online at a fraction of the cost of a traditional college degree.

 If that sounds appealing to you, then let’s talk about which digital skills are in demand that you can easily learn online, the jobs (and salaries) they prepare you for, and where you can learn many of these skills for FREE.